Alexa-dev-ops/Alexa-dev-ops/README.md

 - 👋 Hi, I’m @Alexa-dev-ops
-- 👀 I’m interested in full stack development.
+- 👀 I’m interested in full stack development and blockchain development.
 - 🌱 I’m currently learning front end development.
 - 💞️ I’m looking to collaborate on major projects and cool ideas.
 - 📫 How to reach me: marvellousalex4@gmail.com
+-